MacroMan5/STT-Devellopement-Prompt-Enhancer/README.md

 ## Troubleshooting
+See `docs/TROUBLESHOOTING.md` for quick fixes to common issues.
 - sounddevice / PortAudio errors
   - Install PortAudio (see prerequisites).
 On Linux, verify the microphone: `arecord -l` or `pactl list sources`.
 - Headless or no GUI input